fnogatz/CHR.js/README.md

 # CHR.js

-Compile and run Constraint Handling Rules (CHR) in JavaScript
+Compile and run Constraint Handling Rules (CHR) in JavaScript.

+## Getting Started

+The [online version at chrjs.net](http://chrjs.net/) is the easiest way to generate a constraint solver.
+Just enter your Constraint Handling Rules, try adding some constraints, and download the generated solver code.

 ## Install